Writing for SEO & users, start here

 - Make sure there’s enough color contrast between your text and background.
 You can use a color contrast validator to check if your colors meet accessibility standards.
 There are also free online tools you can use to check multiple accessibility issues on your site.

 <div class="post-note">Extra user-friendly tip for web accessibility: Strive to meet all of WC3's Web Content Accessibility Guidelines (WCAG) 2.1.
 At minimum, you should pass the WCAG 2.1 AA.
-To be a leader in web accessibility, strive to hit the additional guidelines for WCAG 2.1 AAA</div>
+To be a leader in web accessibility, strive to hit the additional guidelines for WCAG 2.1 AAA. </div>

 Should You Include a Date on Your Web Page?

 If the information is time-sensitive (like financial investing blogs) or constantly evolving (like SEO) and you plan to keep your web page up to date, yes.
 A relatively recent publish or ‘updated on’ date can help your of-the-moment content rank better, because Google knows users prefer newer content.
 That’s why the date shows on the SERP when the algorithm determines it’s relevant.

 Reasons not to include a date: